 Note: RMI communications cannot be made fault tolerant or load balanced without multiple physical servers and a load balancer to redirect RMI requests.
 Each Maximo server has a specific, unique name and an associated port which are registered in the RMI Registry.
 Calls from remote systems must specify the specific name and the registry port in order to look up he RMI communications port.
 In the example, if the server MXServer does not exist in the registry (stopped or failed), the look-up will fail.
 Once the Maximo server is restarted, it will register itself again and RMI communications can resume.

 Once the RMI registry exists, Maximo will register itself in the registry and, by default, bind itself to a random available high port (a port number higher than 1024).
 This port is also stored in the RMI registry.
-The RMI Communication Port used by Maximo to bind RMI/JRMP communications is controlled by the mxe.rmi.port property in the MXServer.properties file of Maximo 5, the maximo.properties file of Maximo 6 or the system properties application of Maximo 7.
+The RMI Communication Port used by Maximo to bind RMI/JRMP communications in the System Properties application mxe.rmi.port property.
 By default, the mxe.rmi.port is set to zero (0) and Maximo will determine the random high port on its own.
 If a specific port is required for RMI/JRMP communications, administrators may change the mxe.rmi.port property to reflect the correct port number.
 This may be valuable if specific external applications must always use the same port to invoke RMI.
 This may also be important if communications through a firewall are required.
 The firewall can be configured to open a specific port for RMI communications.

 Note: The RMI registry name is case sensitive.
 Any remote calls or configuration files referring to the RMI Server Name must match the name exactly or the RMI call will fail.

 The Maximo application uses several names to refer to the RMI registry information.
 Each is in a different part of the application.

 |mxe.registry.port – The port where the RMI registry is stored|